Link Search Menu Expand Document

 For example,

 If all query parameters are correct, the user should be asked to choose the Microsoft account to use and then to consent to Stardog having access to Databricks.
-Once the consent is granted, they will be redirected to the redirect URL, which might not be found, which is fine.
-Once consent is granted, the user should be able to use pass-through authentication with Databricks.
+Once the consent is granted, they will be redirected to the redirect URL (if configured in Azure), which might not be found, which is fine.
+Once consent is granted, the user should be able to use pass-through authentication with the datasource.